dfgitn4j/repl-cypher-shell/README.md

      1. Use the `-C | --cypher-shell` command line option to specify the `cypher-shell` install.
         This is useful when you do not have a standalone `cypher-shell` installed.
-To do this, open a Neo4j Desktop terminal window for the currently running database and run this command from the command line prompt:
+To do this, open a `Neo4j Desktop` terminal window for the currently running database and run this command from the command line prompt:

          `repl-cypher-shell.sh --cypher-shell ./bin/cypher-shell`

-        :heavy_exclamation_mark: It's bad practice to work in the initial directory that the Neo4j Desktop launched terminal shell  starts in.
-Mistakes happen, of which the most easy to fall into is that _*all*_ files you created in the Neo4j Desktop database install directory will be gone when you delete the database through Neo4j Desktop.
-Suggestion is to capture the Neo4j Desktop install directory and the `cd` to  another, non-Neo4j Desktop managed directory.
+        :heavy_exclamation_mark: It's bad practice to work in the initial directory that the `Neo4j Desktop` launched terminal shell  starts in.
+Mistakes happen, of which the most easy to fall into is that _*all*_ files you created in the `Neo4j Desktop` database install directory will be gone when you delete the database through `Neo4j Desktop`.
+Suggestion is to capture the `Neo4j Desktop` install directory and the `cd` to  another, non-`Neo4j Desktop` managed directory.
-         For example, on launching a Neo4j Desktop terminal:
+         For example, on launching a `Neo4j Desktop` terminal:

         ```console
         n4jdir="$(pwd)/bin/cypher-shell"